01-ai/Yi/README.md

 # 🟢 Who can use Yi?

+Everyone! 🙌

 - The Yi series models are free for personal usage, academic purposes, and commercial use.
+All usage must adhere to the [Yi Series Models Community License Agreement 2.1](https://github.com/01-ai/Yi/blob/main/MODEL_LICENSE_AGREEMENT.txt)

 - For free commercial use, you only need to send an email to [get official commercial permission](https://www.lingyiwanwu.com/yi-license).